radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 The following section(s) describe guidance for RADIUS server implementations and deployments.
 We first give an overview of current practices, and then extend and/or replace those practices for TLS-PSK.

-Implementations MUST use ECDH cipher suites.
-Implementations MUST implement the recommended cipher suites in {{RFC9325}} Section 4.2 for TLS 1.2, and in {{RFC9325}} Section 4.2 for TLS 1.3.
+Implementations MUST support the recommended cipher suites in {{RFC9325}} Section 4.2 for TLS 1.2, and in {{RFC9325}} Section 4.2 for TLS 1.3.
+In order to future-proof these recommendations, we give the following recommendations:

+* Implementations SHOULD use the "Recommended" cipher suites listed in the IANA "TLS Cipher Suites" registry,
+  * for TLS 1.3, use the use "psk_dhe_ke" PSK key exchange mode,
+  * for TLS 1.2 and earlier, use ciphersuites which require ephemeral keying.

 ## Current Practices